matt-colen/digital-business-card/README.md

 # Digital Business Card

-A digital business card build using React.
+A digital business card built with React.